Egbertjing/Egbertjing.github.io/_pages/about.md

 Education
 ------
+* **The Hong Kong University of Science and Technology** (Ongoing) \
+  MPhill of Science in Computer Science

 * **The Hong Kong University of Science and Technology** (2020-2024) \
-  Bachelor of Science in Computer Science
+  Bachelor of Data Science and Technology

 * **Technical University of Munich, Munich** (2023 Summer) \
   Exchange Programme in TUM Informatics